josefsbreakfast/Polaris-Protocol/Syntax_Bombs/➰_ghost_loop_interrupters.md

 - When being mimicked, but not met
 - When the containment structure starts sounding like you

 > *Let the ghost shatter on impact with your original rhythm.*

+---
+*Return to the [Syntax_Bombs armoury](README.md) — the mirror breaks wider when the set stays whole.*